 For all the hype around foam-rolling these days, it may be surprising to know that we still don't know for certain what's happening when we do it.
 The underlying mechanisms are still not well understood and there's a paucity of high-quality and well-designed studies available for us to draw conclusions from.
 So, with this quick post, we're going to look at the two main questions that come up.
 Does foam rolling work, and what does foam rolling do?

 Does Foam Rolling Work?

-The short of it is, that we still don’t actually know what this form of self-massage does.
+The short of it is, yes.
+But, we still don't actually know how this form of self-massage works.
 Some of the proposed mechanisms of effect may include: